Using Halloween Contact Lenses to Enhance a Costume

 Who are you going to be this Halloween?
 Bella from “Twilight”?
 Pennywise from “It”?
-Maybe even Regan from the classic “The Exorcist”? … Once you know the look you want for this Halloween, you might consider making the costume especially gruesome and effective with Halloween contact lenses or special effect contact lenses.
+Maybe even Regan from the classic “The Exorcist”?
+Once you know the look you want for this Halloween, you might consider making the costume especially gruesome and effective with Halloween contact lenses or special effects contact lenses.
 If you decide to use such contact lenses, however, keep your eyes open and proceed with caution.

-Halloween contact lenses would help you create an intriguing costume.
-You can delight friends, family, and neighbors, and it’s certainly fun to look truly creepy for a day.
-There’s all the good.
+Scary contact lenses can help you create an intriguing costume.
+You could delight friends, family, and neighbors, and it’s certainly fun to look truly creepy for a day.
+There’s all the benefits.

 Now for the risks.

 To start with, you will need a prescription for Halloween contact lenses.
 They are considered medical devices that require proper fitting by an eye care professional.
 In the United States, it’s illegal to sell any contact lenses without a prescription.

-Never buy colored contact lenses from a retailer who doesn’t ask for a prescription, such as from disreputable online stores, beauty salons, novelty shops, or Halloween supply stores.
+Never buy colored contact lenses from a retailer who doesn’t ask for a prescription.
+Avoid purchasing your contacts from disreputable online stores, beauty salons, novelty shops, or Halloween supply stores.

-If you do obtain them from an illegitimate source, you would be taking significant risks.
+If you do buy contacts from an illegitimate source, you’re taking significant risks.
+Some dangers include:

 - The contacts will likely be the wrong size.
 Improperly sized contacts can shift in your eye, become stuck under your eyelids, or cling to your eye more than they should.

 - You risk eye infection by using contacts that other people may have handled or manufactured improperly.
 Eye infections can last weeks to months and may even lead to blindness.

-- Improperly manufactured lenses could scratch your eyes, which will be irritating, painful, and possibly lead to permanent damage.
+- Improperly manufactured lenses could scratch your eyes, which will be irritating, painful, and could possibly lead to permanent damage.

 - The strength of the lenses should correlate with your normal corrective vision lenses.

 - You still need to care for them as you would normal contact lenses by using contact lens solution properly.
-If you buy them from an illegitimate source, there’s a good chance that part will be overlooked or neglected.
+If you buy them from an illegitimate source, there’s a good chance this will be overlooked or neglected.